-Among the at-risk behaviors presented in the survey (see Graph 2 on page 6 of the PDF version of the newsletter), removing medications from automated dispensing cabinets (ADCs) or other storage locations well before administration time, and gathering more than one patient’s medications at a time, were the most common shortcuts nurses took to comply with the 30-minute rule.
+Among the at-risk behaviors presented in the survey (see Graph 2), removing medications from automated dispensing cabinets (ADCs) or other storage locations well before administration time, and gathering more than one patient’s medications at a time, were the most common shortcuts nurses took to comply with the 30-minute rule.
 Approximately 1 of every 10 respondents always takes these shortcuts, and 1 in 4 often takes these shortcuts.
 While nurses reported that technology such as ADCs has made medication administration safer, it has also slowed the process—standing in line, for instance, to obtain medications from ADCs.
 Thus, to comply with the 30-minute rule, nurses told us they often feel compelled to take shortcuts during medication administration.

 About one-third of nurses reported documenting medication administration at the scheduled time and administering the medications earlier or later.
 About 15% also reported asking coworkers from a previous shift to prepare their patients’ medications for administration during the first few hours of their shift.
-Nurses provided perceptive details regarding additional at-risks behaviors (see Table 3 on page 4 of the PDF version of the newsletter) they engaged in to comply with the 30-minute rule, including:
+Nurses provided perceptive details regarding additional at-risks behaviors (see Table 3) they engaged in to comply with the 30-minute rule, including: